oliver-bernhardt/mzConvertToBGMS/README.md

 If you have questions about the currently available code structure, let me know.

 PLEASE FEEL FREE TO SHARE AND ADD TO THIS PROJECT

+Currently, the usage of this converter is fairly straight forward.

+-in [input file or folder]
+-out [output file or folder]

+If -out is not provided, it will just place the BGMS file next to the input file under the same name but with .bgms appended.